-I always thought that stones have souls.
-During my walks on the beach as ‘rock hunter‘ I came across incredible shapes, molded by water over the years.
+I have always thought that stones had souls.
+During my walks on the beach as ‘rock hunter’ I came across incredible shapes, molded by water over the years.
 It’s exciting, there’s something magical about my collaboration with Mother Nature.
 She’s an excellent sculptor that gives me inspiration and new pieces to decorate day after day.

 Mammals are perfect models for painting on rocks.
 Most of them have thick fur and rest in a curled up position.
 Working with the imagination, I can adapt them to the strangest stones and thus obtain unique artworks.
 They are appreciated by many collectors and nature lovers all over the world.

 Dogs, cats and fawns are painted stones that the public already knows and appreciates, but over the years my bestiary has been enriched with unusual species, painted on supports with bizarre shapes: ranging from dolphins and whales to a wide range of pinnipeds, from pachyderms to primates.

 Painting birds and reptiles on stone is a real challenge and requires great skill.
 With the exception of nocturnal birds of prey such as owls which have a compact body and are easier to ‘fit’ into the stone, imagination and experience play a fundamental role for all other species.

 By letting myself be inspired by natural shapes that were at first sight unusual and uninteresting, I was able to create truly amazing works of art.
 However, most of them are not only the result of intuition, but also of an in-depth study and knowledge of animal anatomy.

 Suitable rocks for fishes are quite rare, but when I am lucky enough to find one, I can’t wait to get to work!
 In the last few years I have painted a myriad of species, from the colorful creatures that inhabit coral reefs to those found in the Mediterranean.